 It hit our class hard this week – there were tears and love being sent her way as we all felt her pain hanging in the room.

 I can honestly say that I’ve never felt more inadequate in my life.
 As I taught the yoga class it became heavy on my heart that we needed to offer a loving kindness mediation.
 We ended the class with this, hoping to envelop her in our love and care, from a distance.

-Throughout the class, I kept a silent mantra “Use me, Show me, Guide me” as I lead these people through this grief somehow, some way.
+Throughout the class, I kept a silent mantra “Use me, Show me, Guide me” as I lead these people through this grief.

-At the funeral, the priest spoke about the Love of a Lifetime and I was honoured to hear some of their story.
-Just think what a love like that can do.
+At the funeral, the priest spoke about the Love of a Lifetime.
+I was honoured to hear some of their story.
+To just think what a love like that can do.
 I sat back and watched 4 children, 7 grandchildren (4 with spouses) and several nieces and nephews honour this man.
 Every person who told a story of James told of a man who put his family above all else.
-We were surrounded by his love and his memory.
+Therefore, we were surrounded by his love, his memory, and his legacy.

 For me, the connection goes a bit deeper than that of a yoga teacher.
 My daughter’s love is this man’s grandson.
 It gives me hope and joy, knowing that he has such an example to follow.
 An example of a man who loved fully and who taught his children and their children to do the same.
 I know that my Emily is in good hands and for this I am grateful.